Javierdelmoral/Dices/README.md

-# Dices B-2
+# Dices MASTER

-modified game controller and game service to be more clear and clean
+Clean and finished.
+Added the sql file.